2021-2022 Freshman Merit Scholarships

 Presidential Scholarship- Amount $14,000- recognizes and rewards students who rank among the strongest in the nation.
 Recipients are those students who are marked not only by significant accomplishment in their academic and personal lives, but who show extraordinary potential for success as leaders of the future.
 Students with a 3.90 high school GPA and a 26 ACT score on average are eligible.
 Must have an eligible test score on file to be considered under our test-optional admission policy for fall 2021.

 Dean’s Scholarship- Amount $12,000- recognizes students who have demonstrated exemplary academic achievement and leadership and are capable of high achievements, contributing scholarly perspectives to the classroom and campus life.
 Students with a 3.65 high school GPA and a 24 ACT score on average are eligible.
 Must have an eligible test score on file to be considered under our test-optional admission policy for fall 2021.

 Faculty Scholarship- Amount $10,000- recognizes students who have demonstrated outstanding academic achievement and are able to contribute leadership in the classroom and campus life.
 Students with at 3.30 high school GPA and a 22 ACT score on average are eligible.

 Achievement Award- Amount $8,000- recognizes students who have demonstrated academic success and are capable of continued academic success at Carson-Newman.
 Students with a 3.0 high school GPA and a 21 ACT score on average are eligible.

 Opportunity Award- Amount $6,000- recognizes students who also have the potential for continued academic success.
-Students with a 2.70 high school GPA and a 19 ACT score are eligible.
+Students with a 2.70 high school GPA and a 19 ACT score on average are eligible.

 Please visit our Net Price Calculator to get an estimate of what other enrolled students who filed a FAFSA have previously been awarded in gift aid.
 For application questions, contact the Admissions Office.
 Additionally, the University offers other competitive scholarship and gift aid opportunities, so be sure check for application deadlines.

 Please note that undocumented high school seniors and DACA students should work with both our Admissions Office and Financial Aid Office on aid that may be available to you from the University.
 Additionally, the Net Price Calculator is not applicable to non-FAFSA filers seeking enrollment.